emilymalecbrown/tabby/README.md

 <hr>

 This Chrome extension keeps track of your exact (same url), and soft (same hostname) tab duplicates and gives you the ability to quickly close them.

-Closing all tabs retains your current active tab and any pinned tabs.
+If you're feeling brave, you can also close all tabs at once, only retaining your current active tab and any pinned tabs.

 The toolbar icon changes from a kitten to a pesky alert icon when your browsing is getting out of hand (in this version greater than 7 tabs), and also sounds a blowhorn.

 Before <br>
 <img src="./img/before.png" height=400px>